devendroid/pdfview-android/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Android Arsenal]( https://img.shields.io/badge/Android%20Arsenal-PdfView--Android-green.svg?style=flat )]( https://android-arsenal.com/details/1/7820 )

+## The original repo is here [pdfview](https://github.com/Dmitry-Borodin/pdfview-android) (Thanks Dmitry-Borodin for such a nice library)

+This forked version is just hosted on a different maven due to JCenter has deprecated.

 Android PDF view - small (73kB .aar file, ~400 methods before minification) and efficient PDF viewer embedded in your native app

 It is based on ImageView and can handle big files with reasonable scrolling and zooming performance.